Coolest Car Cake Decoration Ideas and Decorating Techniques

 Once I had the idea for the theme for the party, I traced a picture of the car.
 I then took it to a copy store and had them blow it up as large as I wanted the cake to be.
 I then made 3 cakes that were baked in 9×13 Pyrex pans.

 Once cooled I took the cakes out of the pans and placed them on top of a board that was covered with coordinating wrapping paper.
 Once all 3 cakes were on, I placed the blown up drawing on top and began to cut all around the cake.
-Once the cake was cut to size I put the extra pieces aside for people to nibble on.
+After the cake was cut to size I put the extra pieces aside for people to nibble on.

 I then started to cut my template little by little, frosting everything color by color, like a paint by number.
 I used more frosting when I had variance’s in the height of the cakes.